cryos/blog/content/post/startup-voltron-data.md

 ![Chopsticks from dinner on Friday](/images/202312-chopsticks.jpg)

-From the start of my career I have consistently been sneaking off to write better software as what I had was never good enough to do what I knew needing doing.
+From the start of my career I have consistently been sneaking off to write better software as what I had was never good enough to do what I knew needed doing.
 This is a more extreme case of that same tendency and to do it with an extremely talented team.
 Best of all they think I have made an impact already, and I have enjoyed doing it!
 I am extremely grateful to my wife and children supporting me in this journey.
 Be well!

 [voltrondata]: https://voltrondata.com/
 [kitware]: {{< ref "leaving-kitware" >}}